-20-3.03C(3) Planting Plants
+20-3.03C(3) Planting Plants 20-3.03C(3)(a) General

 Do not plant plants in soil that is too wet, too dry, not properly conditioned as specified, or in an unsatisfactory condition for planting.

 Do not distribute more plants than can be planted and watered on that day.